Prince Eugen and the Swedish design classic, The Waldemarsudde Flowerpot

 are characterised by a geometrical design, as well as a clear, clean, classic and timeless look.
 The Waldemarsudde pot was designed in 1915 and

-with it's slightly coned octagonal shape and simple decor in relief of vertival channels och horizontal wavebands in white glaze, it is the most
+with it's slightly coned octagonal shape and simple decor and relief of vertical channels och horizontal wavebands in white glaze, it is the most

 famous example of this timeless and classic expression.

-Zorn's intimate portrait from 1909 of Prins Eugen's mother, Queen Sophia.
+beneath the intimate portrait from 1909 of Prince Eugen´s mother, Queen Sophia, by painter Anders Zorn.

 art object is produced according to the rules of applied art.
 The clay is fired and glazed, the outer surface polished, and each pot is examined

-with Prince Eugens signature for oroginality and quality assurance.
+with Prince Eugens signature for originality and quality assurance.

 In 2015, to celebrate it's 100th birthday, the classical flowerpot was for the first time dressed in a new colour, a soft blue grey.